berlouz/glacier-dark-syntax/README.md

 ### Install

-This theme is installed by default with Atom and can be activated by going to the __Settings > Themes__ section and selecting "Glacier Dark" from the __UI Themes__ drop-down menu.
+This theme is installed by default with Atom and can be activated by going to the Settings > Themes section and selecting it from the Syntax Themes drop-down menu.